 Attendance at certain STA workshops contributes to the Learning and Teaching Professional Recognition Scheme Foundation Pathway which is a structured, non-credit-bearing route to Associate Fellowship of the Higher Education Academy (AFHEA).
 Further details of Foundation Pathway requirements will be provided at STA workshops and can also be found here.

-The next delivery of the workshops will run from 24 September - 12 October 2018, places will be available to book after 18 June.
+The next delivery of the workshops will run from 31 January to 15 February 2019 - places are now available to book on LMS.

 If you require further information please contact firstname.lastname@example.org